HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Wix and Duda make the most use of WebP, with ~75% and 42% adoption respectively, while the rest show minor increases.

-With the [growing support of WebP](https://caniuse.com/webp), it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats, where it is applicable without compromising on image quality.
+With the <a hreflang="en" href="https://caniuse.com/webp">growing support of WebP</a>, it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats, where it is applicable without compromising on image quality.

-WordPress introduced support for WebP in 5.8, released in June of 2021 and is [planned to be included by default](https://make.wordpress.org/core/2022/06/30/plan-for-adding-webp-multiple-mime-support-for-images/) in WordPress 6.1, which we expect to lead to a significant increase in WebP adoption in the 2023 results.
+WordPress introduced support for WebP in 5.8, released in June of 2021 and is <a hreflang="en" href="https://make.wordpress.org/core/2022/06/30/plan-for-adding-webp-multiple-mime-support-for-images/">planned to be included by default</a> in WordPress 6.1, which we expect to lead to a significant increase in WebP adoption in the 2023 results.

 #### JavaScript